At Vodafone, we are passionate about customer service.

 If you have a query then our customer service teams are the best positioned to help you.
 You can contact them through any preferred channel here.

 However, if you believe your query has not been resolved to your satisfaction, please ask to be referred to a manager or team leader.
-A Vodafone team leader/manager may be available to speak to you immediately or you can request a call back within 24 hours.
-(Please indicate a time that suits you.)
+Please see our Complaints Code of Practice for details.

 Process for online purchase disputes